 Instead of dissolving, powdered cinnamon either comes to the surface of the liquid if finely ground or sinks to the bottom of your cup if more coarsely ground.
 If you do attempt to dissolve it in your coffee, the particles expand and can create clumps of cinnamon; not very appetizing.

-How Much Cinnamon do you Typically add to Coffee?
+How Much Cinnamon Should you Add to Coffee?

-Regarding how much cinnamon you want to sprinkle on your coffee, I would start with 1/4 teaspoon per 1 cup.
+Regarding how much you want to sprinkle on your coffee, I would start with 1/4 teaspoon of cinnamon per 1 cup.
 Once you brew and taste it, you can always adjust it to fit your preferences.

 That’s the fun part about brewing your own coffee; you can always experiment and adjust as much as you like.